Trans-Passing. Monologues from the Italian Lockdown. Gestalt Psychotherapy meets Testimonial Theatre

 The creative process

 The workshop lasted seven hours, divided in two sessions of three and a half hours.
 The participants were eight and the authors of this article had the role of co-facilitators.
-The workshop’s starting point was inviting the participants to introduce themselves through games of presentation and activation of the body and all the senses19.
+The workshop’s starting point was inviting the participants to introduce themselves through games of presentation and activation of the body and all the senses.
 The second step was to build a ritual space, where each participant presented a significant object that represented a key discovery they had during their lockdown, and narrated the boundaries drawn and the encroachments of that experience.
 The third step was to create pairs, where each witness enacted her discoveries in a monologue, with the direction of the other.
 Each participant then presented their monologue to the group and received feedback from the other participants and the facilitators.
 The participants subsequently incorporated the feedback and completed their monologue in all its aspects: the text, the movements, the props.
 The last step was to present the monologues, one after the other and video record them.
-The video of the monologues was presented on Sunday 4 October 2020 and published on the Facebook page of the Turin Gestalt School20.
+The video of the monologues was presented on Sunday 4 October 2020 and published on the Facebook page of the Turin Gestalt School.

 The monologues